svanbelleghem/docs/articles/libraries/lock-android/passwordless.md

 description: Guide on implementing Passwordless authentication with Lock for Android
 ---

-# Implementing Lock Passwordless
+# Lock Passwordless

+Lock Passwordless authenticates users by sending them an Email or SMS with a one-time password that the user must enter and confirm to be able to log in, similar to how WhatsApp authenticates you.
+This article will explain how to send a **CODE** using the `Lock.Android` library.
+You can achieve a similar result by sending a **LINK** that the user can click to finish the passwordless authentication automatically, but a few more configuration steps are involved.
+You can check that article [here](/libraries/lock-android/passwordless-magic-link).

-`PasswordlessLockActivity` authenticates users by sending them an Email or SMS (similar to how WhatsApp authenticates you).
-In order to be able to authenticate the user, your application must have the Email/SMS connection enabled and configured in your [Auth0 dashboard](${manage_url}/#/connections/passwordless).
+In order to be able to authenticate the user, your application must have the Email/SMS connection enabled and configured in your [Auth0 Dashboard](${manage_url}/#/connections/passwordless).

+## Implementing CODE Passwordless

 The first step is to add the `PasswordlessLockActivity` to your `AndroidManifest.xml` inside the `application` tag.
-In case the Passwordless mode is **LINK** instead of CODE you will need to add the corresponding **Intent-Filters** to capture the result.
-You can skip them otherwise.

 ```xml
 <activity